landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 - Water Quality Group: R:\WilliamsLab\InstrumentationDocs\
 - Meteorological Group: R:\RogersLab\InstrumentationDocs\

 In cases when the setup information is not exported in a file, record the information manually.
 This information can be stored in the dataset itself, if it is sample dependent, or in a separate InstrumentationSetup spreadsheet.
-Templates for this setup information can be found in  R:\projects\BrBoMaster\Templates\Instrumentation\
+Templates for this setup information can be found in  R:\Projects\BrBoMaster\Templates\Instrumentation\

 **EML data**
 All data from the Meteorological group, the Water quality group, and the Bird survey group, will be documented in EML format.
 Information about EML format can be found in https://knb.ecoinformatics.org/external//emlparser/docs/index.html Researchers are welcome to use the methods they prefer to record metadata in EML format.
 These tools may be useful: